Leadership Overview

 Renee Skolaski - President & Chief Executive Officer

-Renee Skolaski, the President & Chief Executive Officer at MercyFirst, directs the organization's overarching strategy and operational execution.
-Skolaski guides the integrated continuum of care for traumatized and neglected children, teenagers, and their families throughout Brooklyn, Queens, Nassau, and Suffolk counties.
-This leadership role involves ensuring the effective delivery of services across Family Support Programs, Foster Homes and Adoption Services, Treatment Family Foster Care, Community-based Group Homes, Mother/Child Residences, and Campus-based Residential Treatment Programs.
-Skolaski's strategic vision ensures MercyFirst remains a leading not-for-profit human service agency, fostering growth and stability for the communities served.
-The President & Chief Executive Officer champions the agency's founding principles, established by the Sisters of Mercy, by driving impactful programs and maintaining strong community partnerships.
-Renee Skolaski's executive oversight is critical to achieving the agency's mission of providing comprehensive support and promoting well-being for all individuals under its care.
+Renee Skolaski, the President & Chief Executive Officer at MercyFirst, directs the overarching strategy and executive leadership for the not-for-profit human service agency.
+Skolaski guides the organization's mission to provide an integrated continuum of care for traumatized and neglected children, teenagers, and their families throughout Brooklyn, Queens, Nassau, and Suffolk counties.
+This leadership role involves ensuring the effective operation of diverse programs, including Family Support Programs, Foster Homes and Adoption Services, Treatment Family Foster Care, Community-based Group Homes, Mother/Child Residences, and Campus-based Residential Treatment Programs.
+Renee Skolaski drives the strategic vision, fostering partnerships and resource development to sustain and expand MercyFirst's critical services.
+The focus remains on enhancing the well-being and stability of the communities served, upholding the foundational values established by the Sisters of Mercy.

 Juanita Padilla - Executive Vice President & Chief Operating Officer